LUMII-Syslab/data-shape-server/import-small/README.md

 ## Import the first schema

+The data shape import service has the following prerequisites:

+- Access to the [Data Shape Server (DSS)](https://github.com/LUMII-Syslab/data-shape-server) database, containing:
+  - an initialized schema registry (usually in the DB schema `public`)
+  - an empty schema template as the DB schema `empty`

 - Obtain the Schema Server schema template from [here](sql/empty_template.pgsql).

 - Choose the name for your schema, e.g., `myendpoint`.